benc-uk/kube-workshop/08-helm-ingress/readme.md

 So far we've worked in a single _Namespace_ called `default`, but Kubernetes allows you create additional _Namespaces_ in order to logically group and separate your resources.

-> 📝 NOTE: Namespaces do not provide network isolation or a way to segregate apps in a multi-tenanted fashion, the underlying resources (Nodes) remain shared.
-There are ways to achieve these outcomes but it's far beyond the scope of this workshop.
+> 📝 NOTE: Namespaces do not provide a network boundary or isolation of workloads, and the underlying resources (Nodes) remain shared.
+There are ways to achieve these outcomes, but is well beyond the scope of this workshop.

-Create a new namespace for the ingress we will be deploying:
+Create a new namespace called `ingress`:

 ```bash
 kubectl create namespace ingress
 ```

 Namespaces are simple idea but they can trip you up, you will have to add `--namespace` or `-n` to any `kubectl` commands you want to use against a particular namespace.
-The following alias can be helpful to change to a particular namespace as the default for all `kubectl` commands, meaning you don't need to add `-n` thing of it a little like the `cd` command, e.g. `kubens ingress` or `kubens default`
+The following alias can be helpful to set a namespace as the default for all `kubectl` commands, meaning you don't need to add `-n`, think of it like a Kubernetes equivalent of the `cd` command.

 ```bash
 # Note the space at the end